payatu/vuln-nodejs-app/solutions/solutions.md

 ### Exploit

-1. Go to `/sqli` and select station from list and click on **check** while intercepting request using burpsuite.
+1. Go to `/sqli` and select station from list and click on **check** while intercepting request using burp suite.
-2. Add `'` at the end of URL path you will see the SQL error from here you can proceed to get database details.
+2. Add `'` at the end of the URL path you will see the SQL error from here you can proceed to get database details.

 <div class="page-break"></div>